 Phishing is a form of fraud that involves impersonating a trusted institution or person (e.g., a bank, courier company or public figure) to persuade a victim to take action in order to benefit the attacker, such as providing login credentials.
-According to the 2021 annual report, CERT Poland handled as many as 22,575 phishig-related incidents, classifying this cyber threat as one of the most popular in 2021.
+According to the 2021 annual report, CERT Poland handled as many as 22,575 phishing-related incidents, classifying this cyber threat as one of the most popular in 2021.

 When talking about phishing, we often deal with mass mailing.
 However, there are several types of popular phishing out there, which are worth distinguishing: